brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

 Now the linker complains that it can't find the V8 and Node.js API functions.
 The headers declare these functions, but the linker needs to know how to call them at runtime.
-That's where node.lib comes in - it's an import library that tells your addon how to access the V8 and Node.js functions that are already running in the Node.js process.
+That's where node.lib comes in - it's an import library that tells our addon how to access the V8 and Node.js functions that are already running in the Node.js process.
 <br>
 <br>